laravel/docs/billing.md

 <a name="subscription-quantities"></a>
 #### Quantities

-If you would like to set a specific [quantity](https://stripe.com/docs/billing/subscriptions/quantities) for the plan when creating the subscription, you should invoke the `quantity` method on the subscription builder before creating the subscription:
+If you would like to set a specific [quantity](https://stripe.com/docs/billing/subscriptions/quantities) for the price when creating the subscription, you should invoke the `quantity` method on the subscription builder before creating the subscription:

     $user->newSubscription('default', 'price_monthly')
          ->quantity(5)